What to Bring

 - Summer clothing, light pants (optional), shoes or Chacos/Tevas (something with a back strap) to hike in, bathing suit(s), light sweater or long sleeve shirt in case it gets cool at night, rain jacket

-- Bug spray – Given the increase in cases of chikungunya and zika, we strongly recommend that you bring and apply bug spray.
+- Bug spray – We strongly recommend that you bring and apply bug spray.
 You can also bring one of those bug swatters that looks like a tennis racket, which is especially effective at getting rid of the bugs inside your tent before you go to sleep.
 Light pants and a long-sleeve shirt also prove effective.

 - Remember to print out and bring at least one copy of the Species List.
 We recommend two copies – one to bring to the beach and get wet, one to leave in your tent that you can turn in